DibyaProkash/nic-dgl-104/docs/dgl104-2024wi/week-02.md

 However, since style itself has little bearing on the function of the language, there is rarely 100% agreement on what actually constitutes good style.
 Detailed style guides are also more common with languages that are less strict, since there are more opportunities for personal expression.

 ## ACTIVITIES
-### [RECOMMENDED] MIT APP INVENTOR PROJECT BRAINSTORM
+### [RECOMMENDED] MIT APP INVENTOR PROJECT BRAINSTORM 📝
-Now that you have some experience with `AI2` start thinking about the type of app you might create for your MIT App Inventor project (due the week of Feb.
-12).
+Now that you have some experience with `AI2` start thinking about the type of app you might create for your MIT App Inventor project (**due the week of Feb.
+11**).
 You can build any kind of app you like, but there are specific requirements that you must meet (described on Brightspace).
 Feel free to use any brainstorming method you like and try to come up with a shortlist of possible apps, since you may find your first choice is infeasible for one reason or another.

 Some advice:
 - Check out the [AI2 repo management guide](https://github.com/nic-dgl104-winter-2025/guide-ai2-repo-management) to get a sense how best to handle your `AI2` repo.